Fate or Choice

-When Kiyro turned back to talk to the old man once again, he was gone just like before.
+When Kiyro turned back to talk to the old man again, he was gone like before.
 “Where did he go?”
 He walked around looking for the old man where he once stood.
-Not a single trace was left behind nor any evidences that the old man was even there.
+But, no trace or evidence that the old man was even there was left behind.
 “How is this possible?”
-With uneven steps, Kyro was walking around in circles trying to piece what happened before him in a logical sequence.
+With uneven steps, Kyro walked around in circles, trying to piece what happened before him in a logical sequence.

 “Kiyro.
 What are you doing?”
 Eve asked.
-She got up next to him curiously following his steps trying to figure out what he was doing.
+She got up to him curiously, following his steps, trying to figure out what he was doing.
 “Are you okay?”

 “Yea… I just…Never mind.
 Let’s just get out of here before there is more trouble.”

 “Okay.
 We got a load to tell you too.”
-Jack replied, he was fully awake and functioning normally.
+Jack replied that he was fully awake and functioning normally.